rharke/kicad-library/README.md

 # Copyright

-Unless noted below, these are licensed under the MIT license, which is reproduced in the `LICENSE` file.
+Unless noted below, the symbols, footprints, and other design elements ("software") in this library are licensed under the MIT license, which is reproduced in the `LICENSE` file.

 ## Symbols